Beit Ula: History

+Biblical and Talmudic connection

-The PEF's Survey of Western Palestine (SWP) suggested several possible Biblical connection.
+The PEF's Survey of Western Palestine (SWP) suggested several possible Biblical and Talmudic connections.

-Ottoman era
+Ottoman period

+While Beit Ula was mentioned in lists from the early part of the 16th century, there is no evidence of settlement in the second half of the 16th century.
+However, it was resettled at a later period.
+Its residents originated in the nearby Beit Nazzib (PAL 150/110) and Beit Kanun (151/111), today part of Um 'Alas, a neighborhood of Beit Ulla).
+It became a regional center in the 19th century.

 In the Ottoman census of 932 AH/1525-1526 CE, Bayt Awla was noted as mazraa land, that is cultivated land, located in the nahiya of Halil.

 In 1838, Edward Robinson noted Beit Ula as a Muslim village, between the mountains and Gaza, but subject to the government of Hebron.
 It was one of a cluster of villages at the foot of a mountain, together with Kharas and Nuba.

 Socin, citing an official Ottoman village list compiled around 1870, noted that Betula, located north east of Tarqumiyah, had 51 houses and a population of 207, though the population count included men, only.
 Hartmann found that Bet Ula had 80 houses.

 In 1883 the PEF's Survey of Western Palestine (SWP) described Beit Aula as "a small village standing on a spur surrounded with olives.
 It has a well on the west in the valley, a mile away.”

-British Mandate era
+British Mandate

 In the 1922 census of Palestine, conducted by the British Mandate authorities, Beit Ula had a population of 825 inhabitants, all Muslims, increasing in the 1931 census to 1,045, still entirely Muslim, in 217 inhabited houses.
 In the latter census it was counted with Kh.
 Beit Kanun, Kh.
 Hawala and Kh.
 Tawas.

 In the 1945 statistics the population of Beit Ula was 1,310 Muslims, and the total land area was 24,045 dunams of land according to an official land and population survey.
 Of this, 1,324 dunams were plantations and irrigable land, 8,747 were for cereals, while 71 dunams were built-up (urban) land.

-Jordanian era
+Jordanian rule

 In the wake of the 1948 Arab–Israeli War, and after the 1949 Armistice Agreements, Beit Ula came under Jordanian rule.
 It was annexed by Jordan in 1950.

 In 1961, the population of Beit Aula was 1,677.

 Post-1967

 Since the Six-Day War in 1967, Beit Ula has been under Israeli occupation.

 According to the Palestinian Central Bureau of Statistics, the town had a population of 10,885 inhabitants in 2007.
+The town had a population of 14,537 in 2017.

 Beit Ula has a total land area of 22,432 dunams, of which 74.5% is located in Area B (Palestinian National Authority (PNA) is in control of civil affairs and Israel's responsible for security) and 25.5% is located in Area C (complete Israeli control).